JanneMattila/www/docs/_posts/2024/02/2024-02-05-app-service-and-weird-behavior.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/02/05/appservice-issue/webapp-fcn-1.png" %}

 But that does come with the price.
-Now we need to restart the application every time we deploy new version of the application.
+Now we need to restart the application every time we deploy a new version of the application.
 This is because FCN is not monitoring changes in the application folder anymore.

 Disabling FCN hurts your local development experience as well because